-South Korea has long been recognized as a powerhouse of economic growth and technological advancement.
-However, South Korea has also become one of the most active and important investor markets for the alternative investment space, as both public and private investors are looking for ways to increase returns while benefiting from portfolio diversification.
-Below highlights five of the major public institutional investors in South Korea.
-(Who will also be in attendance at The DM Alternatives Conference (DMAC) 2017 in South Korea!)
+We believe South Korea has been recognized as a powerhouse of economic growth and technological advancement.
+However, South Korea has also become one of the active and important investor markets for the alternative investment space., Below highlights five of the public institutional investors in South Korea.
+(Who will also attend The DM Alternatives Conference (DMAC) 2017 in South Korea!)

 NPS (National Pension Service)